Smile-SA/gdpr-dump/docs/03-guidelines.md

 - The `orderBy` parameter was renamed to `order_by`.
   This was the only parameter that didn't use snake case.

-The old converter names and the `orderBy` parameter are still supported, but they will be removed from the next major release (3.0.0).
+The old converter names and the `orderBy` parameter are deprecated, and are no longer available in version 3.0.

 ## Performance